Srushti2602/agentic-ai-voice-assistant/README.md

 1. **Check in your `uv.lock`**: Commit this file to your repository for reproducible builds and proper configuration management.

 2. **Set up environment variables**: Ensure all required API keys and configuration values are properly set in your deployment environment.

+3. **Commands to run the code**:Run teh console mode command , install sdk so you can hear audio in console mode.
+Then for react flow do npm run , build , start.

 ## Deploying to production